nas4152/simulation/Report.md

 ![](Report_files/figure-html/simulation plot-1.png)<!-- -->

-This plot is a density map of all sample sets.
+This plot is a histogram of the simulated data, overlayed with a density curve.

 ##Sample Mean versus Theoretical Mean